 Lawsuits revolving around auto-defects have gained a lot of prominence in recent years.
-This has especially been the case over the last month in fact (As of this posting, June 2014).
 Cases such as those lodged against automakers like General Motors have put out, for all to see, the impact that auto defects can have on unsuspecting drivers and passengers.

 Example of defective airbags

 Automakers are not infallible machines that produce perfectly safe cars.
 In many cases, automakers have at least some knowledge that their vehicles are having issues and often wait to issue a recall depending on the extent of the fault and the likely lawsuit damages from the impending defect (see fight club scene: “on a long enough time line, the survival rate of everyone falls to 0”).